AdityaDhanarajKundu/Text_And_File_Encrypter/readme.md

 2) <B>Integrity:</B> Verifies that data remains unchanged or uncorrupted.
 3) <B>Usability:</B> Simplifies secure encryption and decryption for end-users through a graphical interface.
 ### Vision
-The vision of this project is to demonstrate the practical implementation of cryptographic techniques in securing digital information, addressing common security concerns like data breaches, unauthorized access, and file tampering.
+This project's vision is to demonstrate the practical implementation of cryptographic techniques in securing digital information, addressing common security concerns like data breaches, unauthorized access, and file tampering.
 It aims to provide an extensible platform for further research and development in the field of cryptography.

 ## Features